 This is a great example of a real opportunity in which you can make use of one-to-one marketing tactics.
 For those who are unaware, one-to-one marketing tactics are about strategically emphasizing personalized interactions with the user.
 For example, when one-to-one marketing tactics are successfully implemented into an email campaign, the email will feel as though it’s completely tailored to the user—that the design, content, and tone was created just for them.

-In order to implement these tactics into your emails, make sure you keep track of data from customer reviews, case studies, and testimonials.
+To implement these tactics into your emails, make sure you keep track of data from customer reviews, case studies, and testimonials.
 This data can include information like job descriptions, addresses, gender, and other significant demographic information.
 You can then use that information to align your reviews, testimonials, and RSVPs to the user that’s receiving the email.
 This will amplify the persuasive factors of your emails as well as amplify the use of social proof.

 To successfully execute social proof, remember to share information with your users such as “These people viewed this product,” “Those who viewed the product you’re interested in also enjoyed these items,” and “Our staff recommends the following products.”
 Phrasing your emails with verbiage like these allows the user to be influenced by social proof.
 Once the user realizes others are interested in a particular product, they’ll feel persuaded to favor that same product as well.